-To help ensure Globe Life has a pulse on the employee experience, we conduct a confidential survey biennially to collect data from employees to better understand their engagement at the Company.
-The surveys give our employees the opportunity to provide input about their experiences with the Company including, but not limited to, confidence in the Company and its leadership, competitiveness of our compensation and benefit package, and departmental relationships.
+We conduct a confidential survey biennially to collect data from employees to better understand how engaged they are.
+This survey gives our employees the opportunity to provide input about their experiences with the Company including, but not limited to, confidence in the Company and its leadership, competitiveness of our compensation and benefit package, and departmental relationships.
 We utilize the survey results to identify opportunities for improvement and to create action plans based on employee feedback.

-Our most recent employee engagement survey was conducted in 2021, with 81% of our employees participating.
-This represents the largest population of employees contributing their feedback since the enterprise-wide employee engagement survey started at Globe Life in 2015.
-The survey results revealed engagement trending in a positive direction, increasing by almost 6% from 2019 to 2021 and disengagement decreasing by 2.5%.
-Notably, the results indicate more than 80% of our workforce identifies as being either Engaged or Almost Engaged as defined by the overall engagement scores highlighted to the right.
+Our most recent employee engagement survey was conducted in 2023, with 81% of our employees participating.
+Notably, the results indicate about 80% of our workforce identifies as being either Engaged or Almost Engaged as defined by the overall engagement scores highlighted to the right.